digital-work-lab/open-source-project/docs/teaching_notes.md

 - To add students as contributors, comment on the pull-request: ``@all-contributors please add @student_github_id for code.`` (see [example](https://github.com/CoLRev-Environment/colrev/pull/199))
 - Add student contributors to the [hall of fame](hall_of_fame.html)
 - Remind students to complete the evaluation.
+- Link the [feedback issue](https://github.com/digital-work-lab/open-source-project/issues/8) in VC, explain our process of [evaluation and improvement](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.02.courses.html) - starting from our [goals](https://digital-work-lab.github.io/handbook/docs/10-lab/10_processes/10.01.goals.html), mention our teaching cases, and encourage students to contribute their feedback

 <!--
 Liebe Studierende,